cakephp/docs/en/appendices/3-1-migration-guide.rst

 - The options ``scope`` and ``contain`` for authenticator classes have been deprecated.
 Instead, use the new ``finder`` option to configure a custom finder method and modify the query used to find a user there.
-- The logic for setting ``Auth.redirect`` session variable which is used to get the URL to be redirected to after login has been changed.
+- The logic for setting ``Auth.redirect`` session variable, which is used to get the URL to be redirected to after login, has been changed.
 It is now set only when trying to access a protected URL without authentication.
 So ``Auth::redirectUrl()`` returns the protected URL after login.
-Under normal circumstances when user directly accesses login page, ``Auth::redirectUrl()`` returns the value set for ``loginRedirect`` config.
+Under normal circumstances, when a user directly accesses the login page, ``Auth::redirectUrl()`` returns the value set for ``loginRedirect`` config.

 FlashComponent
 --------------